Physical Security and the Clean Desk Policy

 Tailgating and Access Control

 Never hold secure doors open for people you don’t know.
-Politely direct unrecognised visitors to reception.
-This is not rude — it is a security requirement.
+Direct unrecognised visitors to reception.
+Your access policy requires it.

 If you see someone in a secure area without a visible badge, report it to security or reception immediately.